Explore the medications listed in our database.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking vigabatrin, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.
 Breast-feeding is generally not recommended while taking this medication.

-Seniors: People over the age of 65 years may be more at risk of side effects from this mediction due to age-related decreases in kidney function.
+Seniors: People over 65 years old may be more at risk of side effects from this medication due to age-related decreases in kidney function.
+Doses for seniors should generally be lower and increased more slowly than for other adults.

 What other drugs could interact with this medication?